 If you have some experience with burning firewood, you already know that every wood burns differently.
-Wood density and moisture level are the two key factors that influence the efficiency, hotness, and longevity of burning wood.
+Wood density and moisture level are the two key factors influencing the efficiency, hotness, and longevity of burning wood.

-The finest woods burn efficiently and completely to leave your fireplace and stove clean and mess-free.
-There’s another kind that just doesn’t burn, fills your place with smoke, and causes great havoc.
+The finest woods burn efficiently and completely, leaving your fireplace and stove clean and mess-free.
+There’s another kind that doesn’t burn, fills your place with smoke, and causes havoc.

-To avoid such disasters, you must pick the best wood to burn in your fireplace.
-Here, we will talk about some of the best tree species that provide top-quality firewood so that you can ensure efficiency as well as safety.
+You must pick the best wood to burn in your fireplace to avoid such disasters.
+Here, we will talk about some of the best tree species that provide top-quality firewood so that you can ensure efficiency and safety.

-A campsite just doesn’t feel complete without a nice fire.
-With just an axe or another appropriate, sharp tool, you can cut down green or standing dead wood, split it if necessary, and create a big stack of firewood for a fire.
-It keeps you safe and warm throughout the night, helps you dry moist or wet clothes, and allows you to prepare simple (or extravagant), delicious food to keep you going in the bush.
+A campsite doesn’t feel complete without a nice fire.
+With just a splitting axe or another appropriate, sharp tool, you can cut down green or standing dead wood, split it if necessary, and create a big stack of firewood for a fire.
+It keeps you safe and warm throughout the night, helps you dry moist or wet clothes, and allows you to prepare simple (or extravagant) delicious food to keep you going in the bush.

-By using just this article is about the best types of wood to burn outdoors.
-We’ll look at a few types of wood that you’ll commonly find in North America and give you some tips so that you know how to choose and use the best wood in any situation.
+This article is about the best types of wood to burn outdoors.
+We’ll look at a few types of wood you’ll commonly find in North America and give you some tips, so you know how to choose and use the best wood in any situation.

 We can divide the firewood largely into two categories: hardwood and softwood.
-Both types have their unique burning properties, which make them suitable for different usage.
+Both types have unique burning properties, making them suitable for different uses.

 As hardwood comes from slow-growing deciduous trees, this type of wood is comparatively denser.
 The density of the wood decides the energy output of the firewood.

-Denser hardwood has higher energy contents which produce greater heat and less flame.
+Denser hardwood has higher energy contents which produce more heat and less flame.
 Moreover, they will provide a steadier and longer burn time.
-Hardwood has the lowest sap and pitch, which makes it easier to burn with the least amount of energy loss.
+Hardwood has the lowest sap and pitch, making it easier to burn with the least energy loss.

 However, you might have a hard time lighting up the hardwood properly.
 Due to the high density of the hardwood, it takes more time to be seasoned.
 Hardwood is also pretty expensive, especially in the western areas of the US.
 It’s also difficult to clean up the stony coal bed left by the hardwood.

 Each cord of oakwood produces 24-28 million BTUs – making the burns hotter than most other types of firewood.
-One drawback of the wood is that it takes almost 2 years to be completely dried.
+One drawback of the wood is that it takes almost 2 years to completely dry.
 Apart from that, oak is the ideal firewood to burn.

-Hickory is another high-quality firewood that has an impressive heat production of 28.5 million BTUs for each cord.
+Hickory is another high-quality firewood with an impressive heat production of 28.5 million BTUs for each cord.
 It is also one of the brightest and longest burning woods that usually burns for more than four hours.

-The wood leaves thick hot coal to fill your room with warmth till the morning.
+The wood leaves thick hot coal to warm your room till the morning.
 With its 37-58 lbs./ft.3 dense logs, the wood will burn clean and create the least amount of smoke.

 This native hardwood has two excellent features that make it many people’s first choice.
 Despite being a hardwood, it takes a surprisingly short time to be completely dried out.
 Also, some types of birch wood can be used without seasoning.

-The wood produces 20.8 million BTUs per cord, which is enough even for the coldest nights.
+The wood produces 20.8 million BTUs per cord, even for the coldest nights.
 Moreover, birch is considered the best smelling firewood by many people.
 It has a subtle and sweet aroma that will elevate your mood instantly.

 Birch is a wood that burns well and gives off good heat, but at the cost of burn time – this is not a slow-burning wood!
-It will burn green, however, and lights up with ease, so it’s a great choice of firewood when out in the bush or hiking a trail.
-Its papery bark is also great for starting fires, as it lights easily and can jumpstart kindling.
+It will burn green, however, and light up with ease, so it’s a great choice of firewood when hiking a trail in the bush.
+Its papery bark is also great for starting fires; it lights easily and can jumpstart kindling.

-Ash is historically widespread throughout central and eastern North America, and even green it burns well.
-That’s what makes it a great wood for burning when camping, bushcrafting, or hiking, if you can find it.
+Ash is historically widespread throughout central and eastern North America, and even green burns well.
+That makes it a great wood for burning when camping, bushcrafting, or hiking – if you can find it.
 It burns fast, though, so you’ll have to either find a lot of it or mix it in with some slower-burning wood such as oak, walnut, maple, hawthorn, or hickory.

-Unfortunately, North American ash is threatened by an invasive species of beetle (the emerald ash borer) that it has no resistance to.
+Unfortunately, North American ash is threatened by an invasive beetle species (emerald ash borer) that it has no resistance to.
 As a result, ash numbers are declining throughout the North American continent.
-If you see an ash tree with large round holes in its bark, you know that it has been attacked by the EAB beetle.
+If you see an ash tree with large round holes in its bark, you know the EAB beetle has attacked it.
 In this case, it’s almost certain that the tree is a goner and can be cut down and burned.

 As every cord of cedarwood produces 12-13 million BTUs heat, the wood is most suitable for the initial days of winter.
 Cedarwood creates less flame and more heat that lasts longer than other softwood.